Menu

 Also, they are used to create your ATAR which might help you get into the further study option of your choice.
 However, it’s important to remember that each VCE study score represents how you performed in a subject at one point in time – many different factors play into your success.

-Once you know your marks for your three assessments, Deakin’s VCE study score calculator can provide you with an estimate on your raw and scaled study scores based on last year’s grade distribution data.
+Once you know your marks for your three assessments, Deakin’s VCEstudy score calculator can provide you with an estimate on your raw and scaled study scores based on last year’s grade distribution data.

 These study scores are estimates rather than accurate predictions – assessment results vary every year.